How SMEs Can Make the Best Use of Social Media

 According to Penny Power, Digital marketing advisor, author of Digital Business Manifesto and founder of the Digital Youth Academy, success with social media I simple if you know what the golden rule is and that is to treat it like a local pub.

 Just like a local pub, social media works in the same way.
 You can move around and interact with people on Facebook and Twitter and get to know them and their interests.
+Try to engage in the community to grow Instagram followers.
 Get involved in conversations to increase your number of followers.
 You cannot achieve success on social networks by just telling people about how good your company and its products are.
+If you’d like to know about the IG followers issues, learn about the IG followers app

 - Learn and become an Expert, a serious one not a fake digital jack of all traders.